-Permission Note Enrollment limited to: 18 students.
-Priority given to: FSAD apparel design majors.
+Permission Note Enrollment limited to: 16 students.
+Enrollment preference given to: FSAD Apparel Design majors.

 Prerequisites/Corequisites Recommended prerequisite: FSAD 1140 and FSAD 1350.

-- To develop a better understanding of the principles of color in design.
+- Develop a better understanding of the principles of color in design.

-- To apply these principles to the surface design of textiles.
+- Apply these principles to the surface design of textiles.

-- To learn some of the basic techniques of textile surface design: Silk screen Tied and stitched resist dyeing (shibori) Batik Silk painting Textile to digital surface design Needlework techniques: embroidery, applique and trapunto
+- Learn some of the basic techniques of textile surface design: silk screen; tied and stitched resist dyeing (shibori); batik; silk painting; textile to digital surface design; needlework techniques: embroidery, applique and trapunto.

-- To be able to produce a surface designed length of yardage sufficient for a garment (4 yards).
+- Be able to produce a surface designed length of yardage sufficient for a garment (4 yards).

-- To develop portfolio presentations of surface design work.
+- Develop portfolio presentations of surface design work.